 At ABC, we treat your lawn as we would our own.
 That means that we take extra care during our tree removal process to minimize the impact on your existing plants and landscaping.
-When your tree (or trees) have been safely removed, our crews clean up your yard and leave you with any firewood you might want to use later on.
-Our goal is to leave your yard in as good as or better condition than we found it.
+When your trees have been safely removed, our crews clean up your yard and leave you with any firewood you might want for later use.
+Our goal is to leave your yard in as good or better condition than we found it.

-Do I need to be at home when my trees are being trimmed or removed?
+Do I need to be at home while my trees are being trimmed or removed?

 When you contact us about having a tree (or trees) removed, we schedule a time that’s convenient for you to meet an ABC inspector on your property.
 During this visit, our inspector will get a better idea of the time and tools that will be needed for your tree removal project and answer any questions you might have about our process.
 Then, ABC will provide you with a free, no-obligation estimate to have the work done.

 Once you approve the estimate, in most cases, we can schedule the job when you are away at work, as long as we have access to your yard to do our work.
-For their safety, we do also ask that you keep your dogs and children inside while our experts are removing your trees.
+For their safety, we do also ask that you please keep any dogs and children inside while our experts are working.